What financial influencers get wrong,

 • Business entity structures.

-When free content is sufficient:
+When free content is enough:

 • Learning the basics of index-fund investing.